junkbyte/flash-console/doc/ReadMe.txt

    * After dragging the main panel outside screen, it will snap back to view if you toggle it by entering the password
    * Fixed memory leak from deleted logs
    * Cc.config.maxRepeats is now int so that you can set -1
+   * Fixed where logging QName causes error on previous 2.5 beta versions

 ===2.4===
   * Renamed source package name to com.junkbyte.console - to be less personal